 /opt/vivaldi-snapshot/resources/vivaldi/ depending on which release cycle you're using.

 Here are some popular examples of existing user mods:

 Vivaldi Hooks implements some oft-requested features yet to be addressed by the devs.

 Automatically toggles Vivaldi's interface when the user's cursor isn't near the top or bottom of the window.

 Revert the panel to its look during Vivaldi's alpha stages, because some people preferred that.

-Attempts to integrate Vivaldi with the popular Arc theme for Linux.
+Attempts to integrate Vivaldi with Arc, a popular GTK theme.

-Here's an example: a user made changes to Vivaldi that improved performance, he submitted the changes to Vivaldi staff, they merged it.
-I don't have any other examples, but according to this Vivaldi dev on Reddit, other users have submitted changes to him that he ended up merging.
+You can even contribute to the project, as in this post where a user made changes to Vivaldi that improved performance and submitted them to Vivaldi staff, who then merged it.
+I don't know of any other specific examples, but according to this Vivaldi dev on Reddit, other users have submitted changes to him that he ended up merging.

 So, again, no, Vivaldi is not open source, but only in a strictly legal sense.
 You can easily access and read Vivaldi's source, so it's easy to confirm that Vivaldi Technologies isn't doing anything obviously shady with users' data.
 Which means, really, that the only reasons someone would care about Vivaldi's license is ideological, or brand loyalty to the company that made their preferred browser, and not out of concern for their privacy or security.